Advance

 sudo apt install docker-ce docker-ce-cli containerd.io

-If you prefer running Docker commands without using sudo, add your Ubuntu user to the ‘docker’ group:
+If you don’t want to run Docker commands prefixed by sudo, you can add your Ubuntu user to the ‘docker’ group:

 sudo usermod -aG docker $USER